chain4travel/camino-docs/docs/camino-messenger/cancellation.md

 is specified in the refund_amount and the on-chain refund transaction is skipped.

-This way the process is uniform for on/off-chain payments and serves as a ledger to avoid disputes.
+This way the process is uniform for on/off-chain payments and serves as a ledger to avoid disputes and allowing for automation in both cases.

->tbc: the cancellation does accept ISO currency in the message, but the contract cannot handle it
+In cases where a Supplier has to cancel a booking, todays processes are fully manual cumbersome and leading to disputes.
+Supplier driven cancellation, refund proposals and automated counter proposals based on rebooking cost, can be an important efficiency improvement.

 ## Overview

-The cancellation process can be initiated by either the distributor (token owner) or the supplier, with different flows depending on who initiates the cancellation.
-Each flow includes safety checks, refund handling, and clear state transitions managed through smart contracts.
+The cancellation process can be initiated by either the distributor (token owner) or the supplier, with very similar flows.
+The flow includes safety checks, refund handling, and clear state transitions managed through smart contracts.

 The process is designed to have the distributor and the supplier agree on the cancellation cost during the process.
 Normally the cancellation conditions are fixed